adelahladka/difNLR/README.md

 ## Reference
 To cite `difNLR` package in publications, please, use:

-  Hladka A. & Martinkova P. (2019). difNLR: DIF and DDF detection by non-linear regression models.
-R package version 1.3.0 [https://CRAN.R-project.org/package=difNLR]( https://CRAN.R-project.org/package=difNLR)
+  Hladka A. & Martinkova P. (2020). difNLR: DIF and DDF detection by non-linear regression models.
+R package version 1.3.2 [https://CRAN.R-project.org/package=difNLR]( https://CRAN.R-project.org/package=difNLR)

   Drabinova A. & Martinkova P. (2017).
 Detection of Differential Item Functioning with Nonlinear Regression: A Non-IRT Approach Accounting for Guessing.
 Journal of Educational Measurement, 54(4), 498-517.
 [DOI: 10.1111/jedm.12158](https://doi.org/10.1111/jedm.12158).

+## Try online
+You can try some functionalities of the `difNLR` package [online](https://shiny.cs.cas.cz/ShinyItemAnalysis/) using [`ShinyItemAnalysis`](https://github.com/patriciamar/ShinyItemAnalysis) application and package and its DIF/Fairness section.

 ## Getting help
 In case you find any bug or just need help with `difNLR` package, you can leave your message as an issue here or directly contact us at hladka@cs.cas.cz